01011010101/OW2-Superbots/README.md

 - Chaos Roulette: Earn money to test your luck! $1000 will buy you one random effect.
 Press [INTERACT] to spend when you have $1000 or more.
 - Earn money: Every kill earns you $50-$100.
 - Roulette Outcomes:
-  - Death - Kill all superbots standing on the objective.
+  - Death - Kill all bots standing on the objective.
-  - Burning - Burn all superbots for 10 seconds.
+  - Burning - Burn all bots for 10 seconds.
-  - Knockdown - Knockdown all superbots for 7 seconds.
+  - Knockdown - Knockdown all bots for 7 seconds.
-  - Sky High - Send all superbots into the sky and make them float.
+  - Sky High - Send all bots into the sky and make them float.
   - Protection - Turn all players invincible for 10 seconds.
-  - Kill Pile - Teleport Junkrat and superbots to objective and root them for 6 seconds so they can work out their differences.
+  - Kill Pile - Teleport Junkrat and bots to objective and root them for 6 seconds so they can work out their differences.
   ##### Tip:
-  - Junkrat and his running buddy Roadhog work well together.
+  Junkrat and his running buddy Roadhog work well together.
 Roadhog earns money for Junkrat's Chaos Roulette with every kill and Hook Combo.

 #### Kiriko
 - Press [RELOAD] to change [PRIMARY] damage.